ctrlplusb/easy-peasy/README.md

 });
 ```

-You cannot modify the state within a `thunk`, however, the `thunk` is provided the `actions` that are local to it.
-This allows you to delegate state updates via your actions (an experience similar to that of `redux-thunk`).

 #### Dispatching a `thunk` action directly via the store

 You can dispatch a thunk action in the same manner as a normal action.
-A `thunk` action is asynchronous and _always_ returns a `Promise`.
-This allows you chain execution for when the `thunk` has completed.
+A `thunk` action is _always_ asynchronous and _always_ returns a `Promise`.
+This allows you chain execution against the succesful resolution of the `thunk`.

 ```javascript
 store.dispatch.todos.saveTodo('Install easy-peasy')